 12. Categories of recipients of the personal data

 The HR data processed by each of the subsidiaries by CSP and by ACRJ, in their capacity as data controller for these data, are transferred to AF INTERNATIONAL SA which serves as an intermediary (and thus a subcontractor) between them and the social secretariats as well as tax and social administrations.

 If a person applies for a job or asks for information about a job vacancy – whether that job or position has been advertised on AF website or in another context – he/she may be required to provide personal data, including a curriculum vitae, that may be used within the AF Group, including shared with AF Subcontractors, to review the application or respond to the information request.

 The professional contact details of workers, subsidiaries managers, agents and freelancers (only last name, first name, email address and telephone number of the key resource persons) can be communicated within the AF Group or (in particular on the Group’s website) to third parties (customers, prospects, agents, subsidiaries, suppliers, …) because these people hold a position which justifies connections among them in order to allow the AF Group to contract or perform a contract, in the best economic interests of the company and therefore indirectly in the interest of the data subject, this communication falling within the framework of the simple execution of the contract which binds the data subject to the company.

-Data concerning customers, suppliers and managers of subsidiaries and agents are collected via the AF Group ERP system, accessible within the various Group subsidiaries located in the EU (except from AF Polska) and CSP, in the form of fact sheets.
+Data concerning customers, suppliers and managers of subsidiaries and agents are collected via the AF Group ERP system, accessible within the various Group subsidiaries located in the EU (except from AF Polska), CSP and ACRJ, in the form of fact sheets.

 The data concerning prospects, potential suppliers and users of the website are collected by the heads of departments within the subsidiaries and are encoded and therefore stored in the ERP only in the context of a pre-contractual phase or the performance of a contract.